splorp/lastfm-rss/README.md

 	- `&simple` - text of track titles only
 	- `&links` - links to track only
 - [ ] Remove duplicate text for artist, since it’s included with the track information
+- [ ] Better handling of passing a null username